CZ-NIC/knot-resolver/doc/config-logging-monitoring.rst

 Logging, monitoring, diagnostics
 ********************************

-Knot Resolver logs to standard outputs, which is then captured by supervisor and sent to logging system for further processing.
-To read logs use commands usual for your distribution.
+To read service logs use commands usual for your distribution.
 E.g. on distributions using systemd-journald use command ``journalctl -u kresd@* -f``.

 Knot Resolver supports 6 logging levels - ``crit``, ``err``, ``warning``,